About Us

 2021

-• The Eating Disorders Coalition, along with our partner organizations, National Eating Disorders Association, National Alliance for Eating Disorders, and REDC Consortium met with U.S. Assistant Secretary of Health, ADM Rachel Levine to share policy recommendations the U.S. Department of Health and Human Services can take up for eating disorders awareness, education, training, and prevention.
+The Eating Disorders Coalition, along with our members, the National Eating Disorders Association, the National Alliance for Eating Disorders, and REDC Consortium, met with U.S. Assistant Secretary of Health, ADM Rachel Levine to share policy recommentations the U.S. Department of Health and Human Services can take up for eating disorders awareness, education, training, and prevention.
+Read through the full list of recommendations here.

 I am proud that, from its inception, I have been a part of the EDC and the gains we have made in increasing awareness, improving access to care, educating the public and influencing lawmakers.
 As the founder of the country’s first residential eating disorder treatment facility, I am thrilled that the EDC’s mission to raise recognition about the serious nature of eating disorders, not only a national level but a global one, is being accomplished.”